KalyanKumarBhogi/Squid_Game_Sentiment_Analysis/README.md

 # Squid_Game_Sentiment_Analysis

 The Squid Game is currently one of the most trending shows on Netflix.
 It is so much trending that people who have never watched any web series before are also watching it.
 One of the reasons behind this is the reviews and opinions of viewers on social media.
-So this is how I got interest in doing sentimental analysis on Squid Ga,e.
+So this is how I got interest in doing sentimental analysis on Squid Game.

 ## Squid Game Sentiment Analysis using Python